 This document is an internal Drug Enforcement Administration quality system document.
-The document is updated periodically and current as of March 30, 2018 and is provided for informational purposes only.
+The document is updated periodically and current as of November 15, 2019 and is provided for informational purposes only.
 Any sensitive, privileged or otherwise protected information has been redacted, to include the redaction of some documents in their entirety.
 All redactions are clearly present in this document.
 Names of commercial manufacturers are provided for identification only, and inclusion does not imply endorsement by the Drug Enforcement Administration.

 The Fentanyl Signature Profiling Program (FSPP) performs in-depth chemical analyses on fentanyl and fentanyl-related exhibits obtained from seizures made throughout the United States.
 This report details the results and conclusions derived from these analyses that are reported on a quarterly basis.
 FSPP data is not intended to reflect U.S. market share, but is rather a snapshot of samples submitted to this laboratory from the 7 DEA regional laboratories.